Kleissner/BitSnail/README.md

 You can enable Tor as described in the use section to conceal your real IP address.
 This can be useful to bypass IP blocking.
 The default User Agent is set to `/BitSnail:0.1.0/`.
 You can change it in `main.go`.

+## Countermeasures

+There are a couple of countermeasures that can be applied by Bitcoin clients.
+The most obvious ones are:
+* Limit incoming connections (and peers) per IP addresses
+* When the connection pool is full, evict connections according to certain characteristics (as done by the Bitcoin Core client)

+The [Bitcoin Core client](https://github.com/bitcoin/bitcoin) already has a bunch of countermeasures that make it really difficult to completely isolate a peer.
+In the function `AttemptToEvictConnection` it will try evict connections when the connection pool is full.
+Here is the comment of that function:

+> Try to find a connection to evict when the node is full.
+> Extreme care must be taken to avoid opening the node to attacker triggered network partitioning.
+> The strategy used here is to protect a small number of peers for each of several distinct characteristics which are difficult to forge.
+> In order to partition a node the attacker must be simultaneously better at all of them than honest peers.

 ## Version History